 So that's what I did and I never looked back.
 I didn't start using them properly till January but haven't regretted getting them.
 I began with my original Pixel but I have since moved on to the Pixel 2 XL which I will discuss another time.
 The cool thing is all I needed to do when I upgraded my phone was get a case for it and the existing lenses I have were still compatible.
 This means I now have two cameras at my disposal and I'm able to easily switch out the lenses at any given time.
 I found while using the original pixel that adding the lenses brought my photos to a higher level.
 Now you still need to follow the rules of photography and it takes a little time and practice but once you get used to using these lenses with your phone you will for sure see an improvement.
 If you find yourself contemplating the Moment Lenses or any other mobile photography lenses I would definitely do your research and see if they are the right choice for you.
 I read a great article from Ken Rockwell and he says "Cameras have nothing to do with taking great pictures.
 To take great pictures, you have to know How to Take Great Pictures.
 If you know what you're doing, all a better camera does is make it easier, faster and more convenient to take great pictures".

 I think about that all the time.
-Sure I would love to buy the latest and greatest equipment and travel the world but that's not going to necessarily make me a better photographer or for that matter instantly make me affluent enough to be able to go globetrotting.
-With everything in life, it takes practice and understanding the fundamentals.
+Sure I would love to buy the latest and greatest equipment and travel the world but that's not going to necessarily make me a better photographer or for that matter instantly make me able to go globetrotting.
+With everything in life, it takes practice, understanding the fundamentals and basically a lot of hard work to hone and master your craft.
 Like I said I'm always learning something new and will probably still be doing so in the years to come.
 In the case of the Moment Lens system, it definitely made things easier for me.
 I've learned a lot more about photography and about myself.
 Being able to have more options like fisheye or even wide angle gave me more flexibility with my shots and that in turn helps in the final editing process to get that perfect shot you are looking for.
 Now I primarily use VSCO and I'll touch upon that in another article but I found it to be a great editing tool especially when I'm on the go.
 At the end of the day, the lenses allow me to capture images I wouldn't have been able to otherwise and I was able to find my inspiration again.
 I definitely owe a lot to these lenses as it's put me on a path that I'm excited about and feel like it's in the right direction.
 Would I recommend them?
 Absolutely they are quality lenses and after seven months I am still super happy with them.
 Will they be the only photography tools I use?
 Probably not but they got me inspired again and they certainly are a great addition to any photographers arsenal.

 Images below were taken with OG Pixel & Moment Lenses, for up to date images please visit my instagram.